The Nest

 4. Lifestyle/Noise Issues.
 If you are a DJ, you will probably get rejected by co-ops simply because your job will become a nuisance for everyone else.
 Similarly, the Board may dismiss people notorious for partying or doing weird art shows because their lifestyle (or career) could be problematic for others.

 5. Bad Interviews.
 First impressions are everything.
-If you have a bad interview, it’s a done deal, and it’s not going to work out.
+If you have a bad interview, it’s a done deal, and it won’t work out.

 7. Bad Application.
 The Board will automatically reject your application if you only did half of the application’s requirements.